-By Laura Jacobs, MPH, Executive Vice President, The Camden Group
+By Laura Jacobs, MPH, President, GE Healthcare Camden Group

 Many healthcare organizations, in the name of integration, have acquired a collection of overlapping units that fail to achieve the intended goal of system development.